palak1410/palak1410/README.md

 - 👋 Hi, I’m PALAK AGARWAL!!
 - 👀 I’m interested in competitive coding and problem solving.
-- 🌱 I’m currently learning development domain and trying to have some grab over deep learning and neural networks..
+- 🌱 I’m currently learning development domain.
-- 💞️ I’m looking to collaborate on CP if anyone is interested contact me on the below mentioned address :)
+- 💡 I’m looking to collaborate on CP if anyone is interested contact me on the below mentioned address :)
 - 📫 How to reach me?
 You can mail me at palakag1410@gmail.com

 <!---